49

 Macau, China

-Commanding the crest of Mount Hill, Mount Fortress (Fortaleza do Monte) stands as a formidable testament to Macau’s colonial military history.
-Constructed by the Jesuits between 1617 and 1626, this UNESCO World Heritage site served as the city’s primary defense against maritim...
+Perched atop Mount Hill, the 17th-century Mount Fortress (Fortaleza do Monte) stands as a formidable testament to Macau’s colonial military past.
+Built by the Jesuits between 1617 and 1626, it served as the city’s primary defense against maritime threats, most notably during t...

 Ruins of St. Paul’s